The Ultimates (comic book): Plot synopsis

 The following day, the Ultimates become celebrities and are lavished with media attention.
 The Hulk's real identity is hidden from the public and Bruce is kept in isolation while Betty tries to make amends with him for her behavior.
-Hank, humiliated by his quick defeat in the battle, takes his anger out on Janet and abuses her by forcing her to shrink down into her wasp form and assaulting her with bug spray and mind controlled ants.
-Suspended from the Ultimates for this act, Hank flees to Chicago, but is followed by Captain America, who brutally beats him and breaks his jaw.
-However, Janet lashes out at Captain America for this and defends Hank, even if he did abuse her.
+Humiliated by his quick defeat in the battle, Hank takes his anger out on Janet and abuses her by forcing her to shrink down into her wasp form and assaulting her with bug spray and mind-controlled ants.
+Suspended from the Ultimates for this act, Hank flees to Chicago, but is followed by Captain America who brutally beats him and breaks his jaw.
+However, Janet lashes out at Captain America for this and defends Hank....even if he did abuse her.

 Meanwhile, a dead alien organism is discovered and reports confirm that the creatures were involved in World War II.
 The creatures, referred to as the Chitauri, are revealed to be the ones who financed the Nazi regime in Germany during World War II in an attempt to take over the world and have been increasing in numbers for the past fifty years.
 General Fury enlists the aid of S.H.I.E.L.D. agents Black Widow and Hawkeye to kill several Chitauri disguised as humans.
 The duo kills dozens of Chitauri.
 Research shows that the Chitauri have a base in Micronesia.

 The Ultimates, along with two former members of Magneto's Brotherhood of Mutant Supremacy, Quicksilver and Scarlet Witch, are sent in to destroy the base, but are surprised to find it abandoned once they arrive.
 Meanwhile, Janet discovers that the Chitauri have overrun the Triskelion and that the Ultimates are walking into a trap.
 She is too late to warn them as the Chitauri activate a series of nuclear explosives that apparently kills the team.
-Janet is taken captive and meets the alien leader, Herr Kleiser.
-Kleiser explains that the Chitauri are all controlled by a single eusocial mind that spans across the entire universe, and that the event taking place on Earth is one of many other invasions happening across millions of different planets.
+Janet is taken captive and meets the alien leader Herr Kleiser.
+Kleiser explains that the Chitauri are all controlled by a single eusocial mind that spans across the entire universe and that the event taking place on Earth is one of many other invasions happening across millions of different planets.
 Kleiser also says that the Chitauri can take the form of whatever organism they consume, and he himself plans on devouring Janet so that he may experiment with the human female form.